 Unlike when optimizing product pages, you don’t get to set a focus keyword.
 However, you can still target a keyword by including the keyword in the SEO Title and SEO Description fields.
 You should also put it in the Category Description field above the Yoast SEO Settings section.

-Verifying your website with different webmaster tools is important.
+Verifying your website with different Google Search Console tools is important if you want your site crawled.
 It will have your website crawled by spiders.
 I don’t mean actual spiders.
 I mean search engine spiders that index websites on different search engines.
 Verifying with different webmaster tools can be a complex process but this is made easy with the WordPress SEO plugin.
-You’ll still need to follow a set of steps to get this done though.
-Refer to the links below to learn how to verify your website with webmaster tools.

 Linking with Social Media Profiles